hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

     http://10.20.17.1:5701/hazelcast/rest/maps/mapName/foo
 ```

-It will return the following if successful:
+It will return the following response if successful:

 ```plain
 < HTTP/1.1 200 OK